mliebelt/pgn-viewer/readme.md

 * Download: `npm pack @mliebelt/pgn-viewer@1.5.9` Results in download of a file `mliebelt-pgn-viewer-1.5.9.tgz`, that contains in the directory `package/lib` all resources needed.
 * Install: `npm install @mliebelt/pgn-viewer@1.5.9` as part of some other application.
 You will find then the files in the directory `node_modules/@mliebelt/pgn-viewer/lib`.

+The roadmap is publicly documented in file [roadmap.md](./roadmap.md), and will be updated from time to time.

 ## Authors